dwavesystems/shimming-tutorial/README.md

 Leap-hosted Quantum Processing Units).

 Examples have configurable parameters, to see these use the `--help` command line option.
-Clear the cache or set `--no_cache` for specially configured runs.
-This includes the flexbility to modify the model, target processor, or embedding heuristic for increased performance.
+This includes the flexibility to reuse cached embeddings and data, modify the model, target processor, or embedding heuristic for increased performance.
 To reduce the total number of iterations (programmings, thence QPU access time) or learning rate(s).
 For example,